UVA vs UVB Explained: Why You Need UV Protection Glasses Now

 - FAQs

-- Are polarized sunglasses the same as UV-protected?
+- Are polarized sunglasses the same as UV protection glasses?

 - Is it OK to wear UV protection glasses all the time?